LyfeOnEdge/appstore-workbench/readme.md

 # How to use:
 - Connect your SD card to your computer
 - Start the app
+- If you are using a console other than the Nintendo Switch go to the settings menu and select you console and restart the app for your changes to take effect.
 - Click the "Select SD root" button
 - A file dialog should appear, select the root of your SD card
 - Select an app you'd like to see more about
 - Click install to have the app properly installed on to the SD card
-- When you're done, unmount your SD card, put it in your homebrewed Nintendo Switch, and reboot.
+- When you're done, unmount your SD card, put it in your homebrewed Nintendo Switch or WiiU, and reboot.

 ### Troubleshooting:
 - If you are getting errors about tkinter or pillow look above at the setup instructions for your OS